JackDanna/FogentRoleplayTemplate/README.md

 Point of Origin: A Cone point of origin will be the narrowest point of the cone, from which it will emanate out from.

-If a cone has an angle of 53.13, than the cone's width is equal to its length at any given point. which means that the cone's area of effect is specified by its maximum length.
+If a cone has an angle of 53.13 degrees, than the cone's width is equal to its length at any given point. which means that the cone's area of effect is specified by its maximum length.
 For example, a cone spell with a range of 15 ft will extend up to 15 ft away from the point of origin, and at any point, its width matches its length.

 |          Name          | Angle | Length Base | Length Per Dice |
 | :---------------------: | :---: | :---------: | :-------------: |